huggingface/transformers/examples/pytorch/zero-shot/README.md

 `--eval_do_concat_batches false` is required for correct evaluation of detection models;
 `--ignore_mismatched_sizes true` is required to load detection model for finetuning with different number of classes.

-The resulting model can be seen here: https://huggingface.co/danelcsb/grounding-dino-tiny-finetuned-10k-cppe-5-10k-steps.
-The corresponding Weights and Biases report [here](https://api.wandb.ai/links/qubvel-hf-co/bnm0r5ex).
+The resulting model can be seen here: https://huggingface.co/danelcsb/grounding-dino-tiny-finetuned-10k-cppe-5-10k-steps..
 Note that it's always advised to check the original paper to know the details regarding training hyperparameters.
 Hyperparameters for current example were not tuned.
 To improve model quality you could try:
+ - changing freeze policy of image backbone and text backbone
  - changing image size parameters (`--shortest_edge`/`--longest_edge`)
  - changing training parameters, such as learning rate, batch size, warmup, optimizer and many more (see [TrainingArguments](https://huggingface.co/docs/transformers/main_classes/trainer#transformers.TrainingArguments))
  - adding more image augmentations (we created a helpful [HF Space](https://huggingface.co/spaces/qubvel-hf/albumentations-demo) to choose some)